opentofu/opentofu/README.md

 ## Reporting possible copyright issues

-If you beleive you have found any possible copyright or intellectual property issues, please contact liaison@opentofu.org.
+If you believe you have found any possible copyright or intellectual property issues, please contact liaison@opentofu.org.
 We'll send a confirmation email to acknowledge your report.

 ## License